wp-plugins/nextgen-facebook/readme.txt

 Tested Up To: 4.2.2
 Stable Tag: 8.4.3

-Improves shared content and social SEO on Facebook, Google+, Twitter, Pinterest, LinkedIn etc. - no matter how your webpage is shared!
+Improves your shared content and social SEO on Facebook, Google+, Twitter, Pinterest, LinkedIn etc - no matter how your site content is shared!

 == Description ==